-methodologies of L3Pilot99, AUTOPILOT100, AVENUE101, EU EIP102, ENSEMBLE103, MANTRA104, SAM and SHOW105 projects.
-Collaborations between some of these projects on harmonized methodologies have started and the different approaches are being collected and made available in the ARCADE Knowledge base.
-The EU project SHOW and the French SAM project are preparing the frameworks for data collection and evaluation methodologies of multiple-FOT projects, gathering various Use Cases, vehicles, systems and services..
+Several instruments and evaluation methodologies have been developed and are being used by EU- funded projects or international initiatives.
+These include the FESTA118 Handbook, the Trilateral Impact Assessment Framework for Automation in Road Transportation (EU-US-Japan cooperation), the C-Roads Evaluation and Assessment Plan119, the LEVITATE120 Policy Support Tool (PST) as well as the methodologies of L3Pilot121 and the follow-up project Hi-Drive, AUTOPILOT122, AVENUE123, EU EIP124, ENSEMBLE125, MANTRA126, SAM and SHOW127 projects.
+Collaborations between some of these projects on harmonised methodologies have been carried out and different approaches have been collected by ARCADE and made available in the Knowledge base.
+The EU project SHOW and the French SAM project are preparing the frameworks for data collection and evaluation methodologies of multiple-FOT projects, gathering various Use Cases, vehicles, systems and services.